WDI-SEA/oop-prototype-car/readme.md

     * This takes 1 string parameter for the new color's name
     * This should update the color of the car to the new color.

 ### Phase II

 Under the given file `Car.js`, convert the previous implementation of object into `Class` literal notation.
+Nothing else should be added to the `class` implementation at this point.

+Make sure to update the `main.js` file accordingly.

 ### Phase III

 Create a test to check whether you've passed the previous requirements.
 Implement and test the following methods:

 _feel free to test beyond the suggestions below_